-The Québec province, where I am from, and the Snowy Valleys region of New South Wales, where I now live, are the featured locations on this blog.
+The Québec province, where I am from, and the Snowy Valleys region of New South Wales, where I now live, are featured on this blog.
 This whole project idea started in my first year as an expat, and creating a family recipe book was at first a project to remedy homesickness.
 The idea kept evolving as I was entering the slow food world (without even knowing this was considered a movement).
-For years, I have invisibly worked hard, from home, experimenting and learning like a sponge about the art of food photography, styling, growing and cooking.
-In 2020, following a bushfire evacuation and a pandemic lockdown, I felt more confident to get started in sharing my work, and to keep progressing it.
+For years, I've worked hard from home, experimenting and learning like a sponge about food photography, styling, growing and cooking.
+In 2020, following a bushfire evacuation and a pandemic lockdown, I felt more confident to share my work online and keep progressing.
 Some of the articles and recipes might sometimes be more addressed to Aussies and other subjects to Canadians, but that’s not a bad thing!
-Some posts could also catch the attention to other people like me (expatriated for love in another country).
-I think that people from both sides of the world could enjoy discovering from each other’s food culture, as much as I do.
-The observations and comments on this blog are of course based on my personal experiences and focused on the diet and terroir of the regions of these featured places.
-The Québec province and the Snowy Valleys region are both located in or by the mountains, inland, with lakes and creeks in a climate with four distinct seasons.
+Some posts could also catch the attention of a worldwide audience expatriated for love in another country.
+Please note that the observations and comments on this blog are based on my personal experiences and focused on the diet and terroir of the regions of these featured places.
+The Québec province and the Snowy Valleys region are located in or by the mountains, inland, with lakes and creeks in a climate with four distinct seasons.

-By learning the basics of traditional food, substituting ingredients and adapting in different ways, I feel closer to my French Canadian roots and finding great new challenges in my Australian country life.
-This project is a long self-taught study and how great it is to be discovering new things everyday!
+By learning the basics of traditional food, substituting ingredients and adapting in different ways, I feel closer to my French Canadian roots and finding new challenges in my Australian country life.
 From the boreal to the austral hemisphere, the seasons are upside down, and so is the time of day.
-I’m floating in-between two worlds, and Snowy Foodie helps me to enjoy this unusual situation.
-Like any art discipline, learning to master the basics before twisting things is a must, and that is why many of my first recipes and posts will introduce some traditional food and typical ingredients from both countries.
+I’m floating between two worlds, and blogging helps me appreciate this unusual situation.
+I am learning so much from the experience and thought it'd be a shame to keep all these beautiful discoveries to myself.
+As I grew up in a rural region and lived my young adult life in the Montreal metropolis, I have kept an open mind to diverse types of cuisines from humble traditional dishes to modern trends.
 The relaxed Aussie attitude showed me that there is no need to fuss with everything.
-The open-mind of a Québécois kept me curious and honest.
-There are many things I miss from home and there are many things I appreciate better in this new home.
-I’ll do my best to represent the best of both places and hope you'll enjoy my recipes, stories and photography.
+There are many things I miss from home, and there are many things I appreciate better in this new home.
+I’ll do my best to represent the best of both places and hope you'll enjoy this blog!